Harry Kim (Star Trek): Reception

 The authors of the book Deep Space and Sacred Time: Star Trek in the American Mythos state that the episode "Deadlock," which featured the death of Kim, was one of several examples in the Star Trek franchise where the death of a major character is reversed by a parallel existence.
 Other examples included in The Next Generation with the return of Tasha Yar in "Yesterday's Enterprise" and the death of Miles O'Brien in the Deep Space Nine episode "Visionary".
 They felt that Kim also shared another similarity with "Yesterday's Enterprise" in that in the episode "Non Sequitur", he feels that reality has been changed – which was similar to the experience that Guinan felt in The Next Generation episode.

-Amongst Kim's relationships included the relationship with a character on the ship's holodeck in the episode "Alter Ego", but after building a rivalry for the character's affections with Tuvok, he becomes disinterested after finding out that the character was being played by a real person.
+Kim's relationships included one with a character on the ship's holodeck in the episode "Alter Ego", but, after building a rivalry for the character's affections with Tuvok, he becomes disinterested after finding out that the character was being played by a real person.
 This relationship was highlighted as an example of how Star Trek describes the ideal woman as an "objectified embodiment of male desire with no inner self to complicate the so-called relationship that a man may have with her".

 Juliette Harrisson for the website Den of Geek described "Timeless" as the best Harry Kim episode, and was the third best episode of Voyager overall.
 She said that "Wang’s bitter, emotionally scarred performance holds together an hour which also features some lovely imagery".
 Episodes centering on Kim were included in io9's list of the worst holodeck related episodes in Star Trek.
 These included "The Thaw", with the worst moment described as "the Harry Kim baby thing".
 Other episodes highlighted as bad included "Fair Haven" while it stated that it skipped the first season "Heroes and Demons".
 Wang later returned to Star Trek in fan-made productions and to the role of Harry Kim in Star Trek: Renegades, alongside Manu Intiraymi and Tim Russ from Voyager.